Frequently Asked Questions

 Q1: The Diversity Minor sounds like a great program!
 How do I learn more and/or sign up?

 Please schedule an appointment with Jamie Barnhorst, the Diversity Minor Advisor, by emailing email@example.com or firstname.lastname@example.org!
 The advisor is here to answer questions about the program, help guide your inquiry, and assist in making connections between your academic major, general learning goals, and the Diversity Minor.
 You must have an officially declared major in order to declare the minor, but you are welcome to schedule a visit about the minor at any point.

 Q2: When are office hours for advising?

-Drop-in office hours for spring are on Mondays and Wednesday from 9-11.
-Please email the advisor at email@example.com or firstname.lastname@example.org if you would like to schedule an appointment for a different time.
+Please email the advisor at email@example.com or firstname.lastname@example.org if you would like to schedule an appointment.

 The advisor's office is located in Padelford B507 (middle tower, 5th floor).